 By default, ZenHub comes pre-loaded with 8 default story point estimates: 1, 2, 3, 5, 8, 13, 21, and 40.

-Any issue that you want to estimate with an 8 or about-velocity-charts can be considered potentially too very complex—If your team is assigning anything an 21 or more, consider breaking down tasks into smaller chunks.
+Any Issue that you want to estimate with an 21 or higher, velocity charts can be considered potentially too very complex.
+If your team is assigning anything an 21, consider breaking down tasks into smaller chunks.
 Smaller tasks are more likely to be finished with a sprint not just because they're smaller, but because they are more focused.
 The smaller the task, the more concrete you can be with provided the right details and edge cases to what is being delivered.

 Read about more estimation best practices in the full guide to software estimation located here.